Kamikaze

 I am sitting down in the cypress woodland where the cicadas are singing, and I have started to write.
 The order has not yet come.

-The regiment that was in Haranomachi is working hard at the air base where we are at now.
+The regiment that was in Haramachi is working hard at the air base where we are at now.
 As for my three classmates, Yamazaki, Kawamoto, and Hoshino, who were lodging at Uokin, Hoshino is the one person who remains.

 A non-commissioned officer from the same sentai (regiment) told me that Kawaguchi did not return on May 4.
 This non-commissioned officer told me that he was very active beforehand and was a valuable person.